ranhershko/devops-it-all/ansible/roles/logstash/README.md

 Requirements
 ------------

-The kibana helm install from local devops-it-all/helm/logstash dir
+The kibana helm installation is done from local devops-it-all/helm/logstash dir
 Using:
 1) ansible terraform module
 2) terraform helm provider